 Some advanced technologies, such as machine learning algorithms, have been used to create Google Analytics 4.
 The benefits you can enjoy include:

 As technology continues to advance rapidly, there are growing concerns regarding user privacy.
 However, GA4 has addressed this issue by utilizing machine learning and behavioral modeling to generate modeled data for non-consenting users as part of the reporting identities.
 This approach helps fill gaps in data while still respecting user privacy.
 Moreover, the insights provided by GA4 across different devices and platforms are more accurate and can better represent customers, ultimately supporting marketing goals.

 With GA4’s event-based schema, merging App and Web data is now easier than ever before.
 By making use of Google Signals and user ID from your CRM, GA4 allows you to gain a better understanding of user journeys.
 Additionally, you can now analyze KPIs across various platforms and devices without duplication, Moreover, GA4 offers new sampling controls to ensure accurate analysis.

 The introduction of data streams allows you to integrate app or website data into a single Google Analytics 4 property so that you have an aggregated view of your business.
 The reports are also less daunting and more intuitive so that it is easy to find insights by customer stage in the purchase life cycle and/or across devices and platforms.

 4. User Properties

-These are similar to user-scoped dimensions, and they coexist with event parameters/custom dimensions and metrics, but are defined a bit differently (especially with apps).
-In GA4, they are used to describe segments of your user base, and some of them are automatically collected.
+These are similar to user-scoped dimensions, but are only available from the moment they are set–but some of them are automatically collected.
+They also coexist with event parameters/custom dimensions and metrics, and are used to describe segments of your user base.
 You also have the ability to create your own unique user properties (25, for now) and use them in your report